infor-cloud/amicopy/README.md

 Future Improvements
 -------------------
-* Allow copy between accounts

-  This should be pretty easy, since the only thing preventing it right now is the check that keeps you from copying to the same region.

 * Rewrite the snapshot tracking code

   Right now it's way too complicated and prone to errors.
 It also makes things